ntakokevin/Data-extraction-from-the-open-weather-API/README.md

  Please use the description above as column names in your dataframe.
 For further explanattion of the output, see screenshot below.

- Please retrieve and get data for the following cities: ```'LiLongwe', 'KIGali', 'Blantyre', 'Lusaka', 'Tokyo', 'Yaoundé', 'Zomba', 'Mzuzu', 'New York', 'limbe', 'Cape town'```
+ Please retrieve and get data for the following cities: ```'LiLongwe', 'KIGali', 'Blantyre', 'Lusaka', 'Tokyo', 'Yaounde', 'Zomba', 'Mzuzu', 'New York', 'limbe', 'Cape town'```

  Please use the API documentation to get the base-url and all required parameters for making calls to the API.